Honeycomb Cake Recipe (Vietnamese Pandan)

 - Add the dry ingredients to the egg mixture and mix slowly until fully combined.

-- Grease the Bundt tin with cooking spray and pour the prepared batter to the pan.
+- Grease the bundt tin with cooking spray and pour the prepared batter to the pan.

 - Bake for 50-55 minutes.
 Turn off the oven but keep cake in the oven with the oven door partially open for 20 minutes.